 Professional Editing Services for Aspiring Authors

-Costs of Editing, Translating, Transcription, Ghostwriting and More
+Costs of Editing, Translating, Transcription, Ghostwriting, and More

 The editorial department of a traditional publisher performs a variety of tasks in service of a well-structured and well-edited book.
 But to get your book in front of that publisher in the first place, you'll need to put your best pages forward.
 The best way to ensure that your manuscript reads well is to make sure it is free of grammatical errors and typos, and sometimes it pays to have another set of eyes to make sure that is the case.

-When You Should Consider Engaging Freelance Editorial Services
+When to Consider Freelance Editorial Services

-Programs like Grammarly are really sophisticated and, for a monthly fee, you can get some really in-depth feedback on your writing (a free version helps with spelling, grammar, etc).
+Programs like Grammarly are really sophisticated, and, for a monthly fee, you can get some really in-depth feedback on your writing (a free version helps with spelling, grammar, etc).

-- If you're looking for a literary agent to place your book with a major trade publisher and you suspect your writing skills could use some assistance, or you need developmental editing (that is, a pro to talk you about the flow of your material).
+- If you're looking for a literary agent to place your book with a major trade publisher and you suspect your writing skills could use some assistance, or you need developmental editing (that is, a pro to talk you about the flow of your material)

-- If you have decided to self-publish a book (especially if you are writing a book to market your business or for some other professional platform), you’ll want to ensure your book is just as well edited as if you’d had it published by a traditional publisher.
+- If you have decided to self-publish a book (especially if you are writing a book to market your business or for some other professional platform), you’ll want to ensure your book is just as well-edited as if you’d had it published by a traditional publisher.

-- If you need a specialized editorial service — such as translation or indexing.
+- If you need a specialized editorial service, such as translation or indexing

 Many self-publishing services offer editorial options for additional fees.
 But if you have connections to editorial freelancers (or know people who do), or if you don't mind doing the research, you might save money or have more quality control if you hire editorial freelancers yourself.

-How Much Can You Expect to Pay for Freelance Editorial Services?
+What to Pay for Freelance Editorial Services

-The rates for freelance editorial services will vary, sometimes dramatically, depending on where you live, how quickly the work is expected to be done, the experience level of the freelancer.
+The rates for freelance editorial services will vary, sometimes dramatically, depending on where you live, how quickly the work is expected to be done, or the experience level of the freelancer.
 To give you a rough idea of what the costs might be, here are some general ranges for some of the major freelance editorial services.
-Of course, with your rough manuscript or project description in-hand, an experienced freelancer will be able to give you a close estimate what the total for their services would be.
+Of course, with your rough manuscript or project description in-hand, an experienced freelancer will be able to give you a close estimate of what the total for their services would be.

-If you need preliminary research before you start writing your book, expect to pay approximately $45 to $80 per hour, depending on the complexity of the project and the qualifications of the researcher
+If you need preliminary research before you start writing your book, expect to pay approximately $45 to $80 per hour, depending on the complexity of the project and the qualifications of the researcher.

 Successful ghostwriting is a collaborative and highly subjective experience, it is best to deal with a reputable ghostwriting agency or a literary service who can provide you with a solid contract and give you guidelines of what to expect.